The Peach Girl: Cast

+Releases

+The first VCD and DVD rereleases of the film in mainland China, Hong Kong, and Taiwan all used the same battered, cropped, dark prints.

+The new DVD versions of Peach Girl use 35mm prints provided by The China Film Archive, in which the image is not cropped.
+Those versions used are the most complete available.

 Remake

 The film was remade in 1957 into a Hokkien-language Singaporean-Hong Kong film, Peach Blossom Weeps Blood, which was directed by Chen Huanwen (陳煥文) and starring Kong Fan (江帆), Pai Yun (白雲), Lin Yanyan (林燕燕) and Ivy Ling Po (then using the stage name Xiaojuan 小娟).